 We're discussing Structural Patterns in this section; and most of them are about establishing virtual Scrum Teams, which are Scrum Teams made up of people who are already on other Scrum Teams.
 These people spend a significant amount of time with each of their teams, and must not prioritize one over the other.
-A person's priority is based on which Team he/she is working on right now.
+A person's priority is based on which Team he/she is working on right now, and that is determined by the Pod's management.